 Similarly, we reward defenders that complete the mission quickly and with a short amount of hops and punish those that take longer and use more network resources.
 For example, the flooding routing mechanism gives a better guarantee that the mission will be completed than the shortest path protocol, but floods the network and thus uses many hops around the network to do so.
 This behavior is taken into account into the fitness function and punished.

-The fitness Table 2: Execution time and performance results (higher is better) for Compare-on-one for the different coevolutionary algorithms.
+Table 2: Results regarding execution time and performance for Compare-on-one for the different coevolutionary algorithms.